giantorth/foxblat/README.md

 # Foxblat
 Foxblat for Moza Racing.
 Control your Moza gear settings... and more!

+> [!NOTE]
-This is a fork of the excellent [Boxflat by Lawstorant](https://github.com/Lawstorant/boxflat).
+> This is a fork of the excellent [Boxflat by Lawstorant](https://github.com/Lawstorant/boxflat).
 If you enjoy this project, please [sponsor](https://github.com/sponsors/Lawstorant) the original author of this program.

+> [!WARNING]
-This fork is for the experimental features that may not appear in the original.
+> This fork is for experimental features not found in the original.

 <img alt="Wheelbase panel" src="screens/base.png">